 Today I am talking all about how to use your fitbit or other step tracker to earn cash and prizes.
+That's right get paid to walk with your fitbit!
 It's all about a Fitbit Hack called Fitbit Rewards programs!
 Affiliate links are included in this post.

 But back up for just a second.
 If you are rocking your Fitbit, I want to get something straight.